 Equipment isn't being used to its potential.
 We often see users doing things in very inefficient ways when they have no professional guidance.
 For example, many companies have multiple printers but have never configured the workstations to automatically connect to all of them.
-Instead being able to pick another printer on the network if the default one malfunctions, users might walk around to other workstations or send documents to each other by e-mail to print!
-Same goes for scanners; many of these seem to be set up only to send each user his scanned document via e-mail, which is usually unnecessary and much less efficient and secure than scanning directly to a central storage location on your network.
+Instead of being able to pick another printer on the network if their regular one malfunctions, users might walk around to other workstations or send documents to each other by e-mail to print!
+Same goes for scanners; many of these seem to be set up only to send each user his scanned document via e-mail, which is usually unnecessary and much less efficient than scanning directly to a central storage location on your network.

 One of your computers has viruses.
 There's always that one workstation, where somebody goes to websites he really shouldn't be on, and downloads shady programs that infect the computer.
 These can potentially cause expensive or even devastating damage.
 If you have a competent professional manager, none of your computers should have any kind of virus.